Admissions and New Starters

 There is also a privately-run nursery, Abacus, which is located on the Barras Road Industrial Estate and can be contacted on 01228 712888

 The children start school early in September.
 They are entitled to free school meals, but do not have to have them if you prefer to provide a packed lunch.

 We have seven classes at St. Michael's.
 The three infant classes are Reception, Year 1 and Year 2.
 Reception Class is the 'Early Years' stage of education.
 Years 1 and 2 are known as 'Key Stage 1' or KS1.
 At the end of Year 2 the children are assessed using the KS1 SATs.

 The four junior classes are Years 3,4,5 and 6.
 These are known collectively as 'Key Stage 2' or 'KS2'.
 In May of Year 6 the children sit exams known as SATs (Standard Attainment Tests).
 These provide a guide as to the attainment of the children for the secondary schools and are used for the Government's league tables.

 The school day starts at 9am and finishes for the infants at 3.20pm and for the juniors at 3.30pm.

 We ask that children do not arrive too early in the morning.
 School staff will be in the playgrounds from 8.50am every morning and at 8.55am the whistle will be blown.
 Children then go into school a class at a time.
 We ask that (except for Reception in the Autumn term) parents do not enter the school other than to visit the office at this time.
 If you have any concerns these will be passed on to your child's class teacher via the office staff.

-Lunch is between 12 and 1pm.
-We now have our own kitchen and the meals are very popular.
+Lunch time is from 12-1pm.
+We have our own kitchen on site and the meals are very popular.